jjtbsomhorst/eu.jeroensomhorst.ov9292/README.md

 0.2.2

-* Added option to set a offset for journey searches
+* Added an action card to get journey info with a specified offset (in minutes).

 0.2.1